Learn the five principles required for innovative thinking

-by Ina Toegel Published 17 March 2022 in Brain circuits • 3 min read
+by Ina Toegel Published 17 March 2022 in Brain Circuits • 3 min read

 Team performance can often be the underlying cause of success or failure within a business unit.
 It’s not just the bottom line that is affected by a team’s dynamics either.
 Overall morale, employee retention and corporate culture are heavily influenced by the way an organization’s teams are formed and collaborate.